Photosynq/PhotosynQ-Documentation/docs/calibrations/caliq.md

 #### Step 1

 The Protocol will prompt you to **“attach CaliQ device to the MultispeQ.
 Be sure to place connector in correct orientation”**.
 Attach the CaliQ to the instrument using a USB-C cable.
-Select **OK** to make to continue.
+Select **OK** to continue.

 ![Connect the CaliQ to the MultispeQ](./images/caliq-connected-to-multispeq.jpg)